nicholasareynolds/gamut/README.md

 ## Basic Workflow

-A user provides a set of samples to *gamut* and selects which distributions he/she would like considered as candidate distributions for modeling the data.  *gamut* performs a probability plot linear regression of the data, and includes a coefficient of determination (R^2) to .
+A user provides a set of samples to *gamut* and selects which distributions he/she would like considered as candidate distributions for modeling the data.  *gamut* performs a probability plot linear regression of the data, and which yields a coefficient of determination (R^2) and can be used identifying distributions that can be used to model the data set.
+Once an ideal distribution has been identified, the values of its parameters are computed for the given samples using a maximum likelihood estimate.

 ### Importing Samples